department-of-veterans-affairs/vets-website/content/pages/housing-assistance/adaptive-housing-grants.md

 - Qualify for an SAH or SHA grant (see above), **and**
 - Are living temporarily in a family member’s home that needs changes to meet your needs

-If you qualify for an SAH grant, you can get up to $35,593 through the TRA grant program for FY 2018.
+**If you qualify for an SAH grant**, you can get up to $35,593 through the TRA grant program for FY 2018.

-If you qualify for an SHA grant, you can get up to $6,355 through the TRA grant program for FY 2018.
+**If you qualify for an SHA grant**, you can get up to $6,355 through the TRA grant program for FY 2018.

 </div>